arpcard/rgi/README.rst

 The RGI analyzes genome or proteome sequences under three paradigms: **Perfect**, **Strict**, and **Loose** (a.k.a.
 Discovery).
 The Perfect algorithm is most often applied to clinical surveillance as it detects perfect matches to the curated reference sequences and mutations in the CARD.
 In contrast, the Strict algorithm detects previously unknown variants of known AMR genes, including secondary screen for key mutations, using detection models with CARD's curated similarity cut-offs to ensure the detected variant is likely a functional AMR gene.
 The Loose algorithm works outside of the detection model cut-offs to provide detection of new, emergent threats and more distant homologs of AMR genes, but will also catalog homologous sequences and spurious partial hits that may not have a role in AMR.
 Combined with phenotypic screening, the Loose algorithm allows researchers to hone in on new AMR genes.

-**Note: All Loose hits of 95% identity or better are automatically listed as Strict.**
+**By default, all Loose hits of 95% identity or better are automatically listed as Strict, regardless of alignment length (see --exclude_nudge).**

 All results are organized via the `Antibiotic Resistance Ontology <https://card.mcmaster.ca/ontology/36006>`_ classification: AMR Gene Family, Drug Class, and Resistance Mechanism.
 JSON files created at the command line can be `Uploaded at the CARD Website <https://card.mcmaster.ca/analyze/rgi>`_ for visualization.